loopyd/wine-tkg-docker/README.md

 ./run.sh --help
 ```

 If you'd like some measure of assistance.
 Contributions to documentation for this project are welcome.
-Perhaps this readme will exapdn as contributions come in...ribbit!
+Perhaps this readme will exapnd as contributions come in...ribbit!